 His second son was Carlton Gardner Lutts.
 Thanks to his father’s occupation, Carlton moved 26 times as a child.
 But he was bright!
 An inventor and entrepreneur; he started businesses making and selling jigsaw puzzles and chemically treated paper roses that forecast the weather.
 But those were just sidelines.
 Carlton was a metallurgist by trade; he worked at the Boston Naval Shipyard and had patents on methods of chain manufacture that brought in royalties.

 His wife, Grace Alberta Smith of Salem, had a “money mind” from the start.
 She bought her first house at age 19, with her own savings, over the objections of the bankers who were unaccustomed to dealing with single young women.
 She and Carlton had three children.
 And in 1941, at Grace’s urging, they used the chain patent royalties to buy the old Cabot Farm in Salem, a 28-acre property that currently is home to roughly 30 members of the Lutts family.
 Grace was a lifelong investor in stocks, favoring the buy-and-hold method.

-Carlton passed away in 2012, but his spirit lives on at Cabot, where Timothy and the entire staff are dedicated to providing investment advice you can trust, year after year, decade after decade.
+Carlton passed away in 2012, but his spirit lives on at Cabot, where the entire staff is dedicated to providing investment advice you can trust, year after year, decade after decade.

 The company was renamed Cabot Wealth Network in 2017 to better reflect the mission of the business.
 About the same time, Tim’s brother Rob Lutts changed the name of his company from Cabot Investment Advisors to Cabot Wealth Management to reflect their shift from being primarily an investment advisor to being a wealth management company.
 While both companies are based in Salem, they are entirely separate with no overlap in ownership.